zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    of data as then all that data needs to be passed on to the scripting layer.

-   :c: The connection the payload is part of.
+   :param c: The connection the payload is part of.

-   :is_orig: True if the packet was sent by the connection's originator.
+   :param is_orig: True if the packet was sent by the connection's originator.

-   :seq: The sequence number corresponding to the first byte of the payload
+   :param seq: The sequence number corresponding to the first byte of the payload
         chunk.

-   :contents: The raw payload, which will be non-empty.
+   :param contents: The raw payload, which will be non-empty.

    .. zeek:see:: tcp_packet tcp_option tcp_rexmit
       tcp_content_delivery_ports_orig tcp_content_delivery_ports_resp